Abdulrahmansoliman/Skin-cancer-image-classifier/README.md

 ## Frontend Setup

 1. Install Node.js: Download and install Node.js from the [official Node.js website](https://nodejs.org).
-We Recommend using >= v18.12
+We recommend using Node.js version >= 18.12.
 2. Navigate to the `frontend` folder using the terminal:
 ```
 cd ../frontend